 Debunking the myths

-Despite the fact that homeschooling is more popular than you would think, myths and misunderstandings about it persist.
+Even though homeschooling is more popular than you would think, myths and misunderstandings about it persist.
 Let’s clear out some of the most common myths about homeschooling so you can make the best decision for your child and your family.

 - It’s a new concept: In India, in the early 20th century, certain educational theorists have discussed and implemented radically different forms of education.
-Visva-Bharati University, Sri Aurobindo International Center of Education and Mahatma Gandhi’s ideal of basic education are prime examples.
+Visva-Bharati University, Sri Aurobindo International Center of Education, and Mahatma Gandhi’s ideal of basic education are prime examples.

 - Homeschooled children can’t socialize: This is perhaps the most prevalent myth, and the most incorrect.
 Socialization is about much more than just interacting with other children in the same age group.
-Instead of a child being stuck in a classroom with the same lot of students every day, a child who is homeschooled gets to socialize with family, parents, neighbors, friends, and members of the community.
+Instead of a child being stuck in a classroom with the same lot of students every day, a child who’s homeschooled gets to socialize with family, parents, neighbors, friends, and members of the community.
 The social skills that a child learns from being homeschooled are often more beneficial and healthy than what many children get from a traditional school environment.

-- Parents aren’t qualified to teach: Parents are actually the most important teachers in a child’s life, and they always have been.
+- Parents aren’t qualified to teach: Parents are the most important teachers in a child’s life, and they always have been.
 Parents are the ones who taught their child how to walk, talk, and eat, and are the first example that children look to when learning how to function in society.
-In many ways, parents are the most qualified people to teach their own children because trust and support have already been established.
+In many ways, parents are the most qualified people to teach their children because trust and support have already been established.
 Not only that but also parents today have more resources than ever.

 - Homeschooled children can’t function in the real world: A big misconception about homeschooled children is that they sit at home all day and never get the opportunity to leave the house.
 In reality, homeschooled students get more time outside and learn more about their surroundings when they’re learning from home.
 When other children are cooped up in a single room all day, homeschool children are out and about, interacting with their community.
 Because they have a more flexible schedule, they may also have more opportunities to volunteer at local shelters or nursing homes or to get involved in community activities.
 They also the ability to participate in and travel for team sports without missing schoolwork.